notnullgames/saywhat-node/README.md

 # saywhat-parse

-Library for parsing [SayWhat](https://github.com/nathanhoad/SayWhat) text and project-files, and turning it into other formats.
+Library/CLI-tool for parsing [SayWhat](https://github.com/nathanhoad/SayWhat) text and project-files, and turning it into other formats.

 ## installation